Act of God. A natural disaster or force of nature, such as an earthquake, hurricane, or flood.

 Carrier.
 Insurance company.

 Certificate of Insurance.
-Written evidence that an insurance policy has been issued, indicating both the amounts and the types of insurance.
+A certificate is written evidence that an insurance policy has been issued, which indicates the amounts and the types of insurance.
 It is used when general contractors or property owners require subcontractors to provide evidence of insurance.

 Claims-Made Policy.
-A liability policy that provides coverage for an injury or loss if the claim is first reported or filed during the policy period.
-This is in contrast to the broader occurrence policy forms, which cover injury or loss that occurs during the policy period, regardless of when the claim is first made.
+A claims-made policy provides coverage for an injury or loss if the claim is first reported or filed during the policy period.
+This is in contrast to the broader occurrence policy forms, which cover injury or loss during the policy period, regardless of when the claim is first made.

 Commercial General Liability (CGL) Insurance.
-Broad coverage that provides cover for all liability exposures of a business not specifically excluded.
+Broad coverage that covers all liability exposures of a business not specifically excluded.

 Deductible.
 The amount which a policyholder agrees to pay toward the total amount of an insured loss.